grimmer0125/embedded-pydicom-react-viewer/README.md

 ## For production usage

-There are two more optional stpes we can do
+There are two more optional steps we can do
 1. host these on your server.
 Check https://pyodide.org/en/0.17.0a2/usage/serving-pyodide-packages.html & https://pyodide.org/en/0.17.0a2/usage/loading-packages.html#
     1. pyodide webassembly/js files
     2. pyodide packages (e.g. numpy.js)